During the lease term in Woodville

 - Provide necessary services, or

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Woodville.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental property.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate tenants in Woodville.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference